DevOps-MBSE/AaC/docs/docs/dev_guide/aac_validation.md

 2. The definition is parsed for any nested AaC structures
   a.
 For example a `schema` would be identified as having the structure `Field` as a component
 3. For all of identified AaC structures, each is checked for any `validation` entries
-4. For each `validation` entry -- the corresponding schema for the substructure and the definition under test are passed to the corresponding validator plugin
+4. For each `validation` entry -- the corresponding `schema` for the substructure and the definition being validated are passed to the corresponding validator plugin
   a.
 Every instance of `Field` in our example `schema` definition is validated against the rule `Type references exist`
 5. Once all of the components of the definition with validation rules are validated, any violations are reported as validation errors.
 6. All validation errors from all of the validation rules are collected and returned together